unfoldingWord/obs-web/README.md

 The `output/` directory has the produciton files, where `build/index.html` is an example of what can be placed at [https://openbiblestories.org/library](https://openbiblestories.org/library).

-When the master branch is updated for the [https://www.github.com/unfoldingword-dev/obs-web](https://www.github.com/unfoldingword-dev/obs-web) repo, it will automatically be built at [https://obs-web.netlify.app](https://obs-web.netlify.app).
+When the develop branch is updated for the [https://www.github.com/unfoldingword-dev/obs-web](https://www.github.com/unfoldingword-dev/obs-web) repo, it will automatically be built at [https://obs-web.netlify.app](https://obs-web.netlify.app).
 The JS and CSS files can then be used elsewhere, such as on squarespace.com by linking them as follows:

 ```
 <link data-preserve-html-node="true" rel="stylesheet" href="https://obs-web.netlify.app/css/map-style.min.css" type="text/css" media="all">